 Proposal 3-Ratification of our independent registered public accounting firm.
 The affirmative vote of the majority of shares present in person or represented by proxy at the meeting and entitled to vote at the meeting is required for the ratification of our independent registered public accounting firm.
-Abstentions and broker non-votes will have the effect of a vote against this proposal.
+Abstentions will have the effect of a vote against this proposal.